johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/project/sre_project.md

 - Describe the current design of the classes and methods affected by the pull request in the **target variant**.
 - Show how these classes fit into the broader architecture (e.g., their direct dependencies and interactions).
 - A simple class diagram is sufficient; focus on clarity, not UML formality.
+- **For Category 4 PRs:** focus on analyzing the **existing design** and identifying the architectural or refactoring differences that prevent successful integration (no redesign is expected).

 ----------
 #### II.
 Design Adaptation / Redesign